dbushell/dbushell-gutenberg-example/README.md

 ![A Gutenberg block example with an edit/preview toggle](/.github/gutenberg-04-preview-mode.gif)

-The fourth example, inspired by ACF, adds an edit/preview toggle to the text control block.
+The fourth example — inspired by ACF — adds an edit/preview toggle to the text control block.
+This allows the front-end block render to be visible in the Gutenberg editor.

 ## 05 - IFrame Preview

 **🧪 Experimental!**

 The fifth example renders the block preview inside an iframe in the Gutenberg editor.
 CSS and JavaScript are effectively scoped to avoid conflicts with the unknown WordPress admin assets.
+The iframe automatically resizes based on its content height.

 ## 06 - ACF & React Template